tomasmark79/DotNameCppFree/README.md

 ## A Deeper Dive into the Theory of This Project 💎✨

-**Why does this exist when there are official CMake extensions for VSCode?**
+**Why use this instead of the official CMake extensions for VSCode?**
-Great question.
-While official extensions are helpful, creating and building an application for architecture **X86** targeting, for example, **Arch64**, requires more than just the basics.
-You need to provide a toolchain, a minimal system file tree (sysroot), and integrate everything into a functional whole.
-That’s precisely what this solution does. 😎 - Essentially, all you need to do is supply the toolchain and sysroot, and this solution is ready to produce applications for other platforms.
+That's a great question!
+While the official extensions are useful, they often fall short when it comes to more complex tasks like cross-compiling.
+For example, building an application for an **x86** architecture while targeting **ARM64** requires more than just basic configuration.
+You need to provide a toolchain, a minimal system file tree (sysroot), and integrate everything into a cohesive workflow.
+This solution simplifies that process by handling the integration for you. 😎 - All you need to do is supply the toolchain and sysroot, and this template is ready to build applications for other platforms with minimal effort.

-**What scenarios is this template suitable for?**
-This solution is suitable for a wide range of projects of varying sizes.
-Thanks to its versatility, it can be used either as a standalone application or for creating modules and libraries for other applications.
-The solution is designed to adapt to different needs throughout the development cycle.
-Significant attention and effort have been devoted to finding a balance between optimization, clarity, and the potential for future code flexibility.

-**What makes this solution unique?**
+**What additional value does this project bring?**
-This project combines several modern and unique features.
-First, the design of the project as a standalone application/library allows the project you are working on to later be used as a component in another project.
-This, of course, assumes that the main functionality of the application is properly implemented in the library part, while the standalone part can be used, for example, as a starting point for testing the library or simply as a launcher with minimal dependencies on the library.
-Second, the uniqueness of this solution lies in the fact that the Private version effectively transforms into a professional development IDE thanks to extended tasks in VSCode, making development highly enjoyable.

-**Why are CPM.cmake, CPMLicenses, and PackageProject used in this solution?**
-Conan sometimes reacts more slowly to the development of certain projects, while CPM.cmake allows for conveniently using the latest iterations directly from GitHub.
-Many modern CMake projects use CPM.cmake for dependency management due to its flexibility and efficiency.
+There’s quite a lot.
+Perhaps the biggest advantage is freedom.
+By leveraging the VSCode editor and its integration capabilities, such as extensions and tasks, this solution transforms into a fully-fledged development IDE with its own graphical user interface.
+Thanks to the sophisticated connection between VSCode tasks and Python scripts, I was able to build my own comprehensive development center.
+It’s true—everything is ready and functional.
+Of course, there’s always room for improvement, but essentially, this is a complete solution for modern software development at minimal cost.

-**What is the future direction of this solution?**
+**What Does the Future Hold?**
-While this solution could be endlessly improved, such efforts require significant time and dedication.
-Therefore, its future development will depend solely on my personal needs.
-Alternatively, it may evolve based on contributions from others who wish to collaborate on the project, request updates, or report bugs that need fixing.

-**What is still missing from this solution?**
-At this moment, I am not certain that anything specific is missing.
+The future is always uncertain; however, the plan is to gradually expand this solution.
+If anyone wishes to get involved, their help will be more than welcome.

 ## Thanks